yurovych/Eco_cosmetics/README.md

 #### Preview

-Link to the live preview: [Your Preview Link Here]
+Link to the live preview: [Link Here]

 #### Mockup

-Link to the mockup: [Your Mockup Link Here]
+Link to the mockup: [Link Here]

 #### Additional Instructions